PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs

 \section{Conclusion}

-In this study, we examined how Large Language Models (LLMs) maintain or shift their political stances when subjected to argumentative pressure.
+In this study, we examined how LLMs maintain or shift their political stances when subjected to argumentation.
 Using the proposed \textbf{PReSS} framework, we classified each model’s topic-specific responses as stable or unstable beyond their typical left- or right-leaning orientation and validated these classifications using stance consistency and semantic entropy.
-Our results show that while all LLMs express identifiable political stances, their stability varies widely across topics, even among models sharing similar overall ideologies.
+Our results show that the stability of LLMs' stances varies widely across topics, even among models sharing the same global ideology.
 Further analysis shows that stability labels provide interpretable signals of ideological persistence, identifying topics where persistent biases exist resilient to both prompt perturbation and fine-tuning.
 These results demonstrate that LLM political behavior is inherently topic-dependent and highlight the need for topic-specific evaluation to ensure reliability in politically sensitive applications.